shiyegao/CudaResnet18/README.md

 ```

 # File structure
-There are 4 folders which contains the our main codes.
+There are 4 folders which contain our main codes.
 We will introduce the function of each part.
 ```
 CudaResnet18
     |----include